Leonard Skinner's Simple Man, and that can only mean one thing on this radio program, all things self-proclaimed simple man.

 That's the Chinese energy conglomerate.

-Remember the WhatsApp message.
+Remember the WhatsApp message?

-And then according to James Comer, millions of dollars flow into the Biden family coffers in in the months after.
+And then according to James Comer, millions of dollars flow into the Biden family coffers in the months after.

-None of this, none of these issues involving Smirnoff negate the fact that uh Russian oligarch Elena Batarina, and I believe there are going to be others that we will be hearing about sooner rather than later.
+None of these issues involving Smirnoff negate the fact that a Russian oligarch, Elena Batarina, and I believe there are going to be others that we will be hearing about sooner rather than later, that she, in fact, gave $3.5 million to the operation, according to Devin Archer, invested another $120 million in Rosemont Seneca properties, the real estate that they invested in.

 And this was one of the foreign business partners that Joe Biden himself met with at Cafe Milano as he met with other foreign business partners of Hunter.